automex/cmb2-dutch-license-plate-field/README.md

 ## Credits

 * This plugin makes use of a license plate formatter created by @koenoe https://github.com/koenoe/kentekenplaat
-* The font used for the licenseplate field is "Kenteken" from LeFly Fonts http://lefly.vepar.nl/
+* The font used for the license plate field is "Kenteken" from LeFly Fonts http://lefly.vepar.nl/